Wildfire: Are You Prepared

 When Wildfire Threatens

-If you know that a wildfire is threatening your area, listen to your battery-operated radio for reports and evacuation information.
+If you are warned that a wildfire is threatening your area, listen to your battery-operated radio for reports and evacuation information.
 Follow the instructions of local officials.
-You can also prepare for evacuation by following these steps:

 - Confine pets to one room.
 Make plans to care for your pets in case you must evacuate.

 - Arrange temporary housing at a friend or relative's home outside the threatened area.

 - Wear protective clothing - sturdy shoes, cotton or woolen clothing, long pants, a long-sleeved shirt, gloves, and a handkerchief to protect your face.

 - Take your Disaster Supplies Kit.
 Lock your home.